LHNCBC/metamaplite/README.md

     --configfile=<filename>        Use configuration file
     --set_property=name=value      set property "name" to value

+    --filelistfn=<filename>        file containing a list of files to processed, one line per file --filelist=<file0,file1,...>   list of files to processed separated by commas

 Options that can be used to override configuration file or when configuration file is not present: